tdooner/CodeForBuffalo.github.io/mission.md

 ## We are Code for Buffalo.

 Est. 2018, Buffalo, NY.
-A part of the Code for America brigade network.
+The Code for America Brigade of Western New York